TDCOSMO XXI. Accurate stellar velocity dispersions of the SL2S lens sample and the fundamental plane of the lensing mass: Method for new kinematic measurements

-Third, we select the wavelength range to fit.
-We intend to use the maximum possible wavelength range available for a galaxy spectrum to maximize the information content without compromising the SNR.
+Third, we selected the wavelength range to fit.
+We intended to use the widest possible wavelength range available for a galaxy spectrum to maximize the information content without compromising the S/N.

-Fourth, following the KM25 recipe, we use the Bayesian information criterion (BIC) to estimate the weighted average velocity dispersion ($\bar{\sigma}$) and associated systematic ($\Delta \bar{\sigma}$) and statistical uncertainties ($\delta \bar{\sigma}$).
-An important step in accomplishing this goal is to measure the threshold level for stellar templates to be considered as a significant contribution to the fit.
-If the threshold level is 1\%, that means the templates with weight (w) $0.0<w<0.01$ are not contributing significantly to the fit (improving $\chi^2$) and should not be considered when counting the number of templates used to create the model.
+Fourth, following the KM25 recipe, we used the Bayesian information criterion (BIC) to estimate the weighted average velocity dispersion ($\bar{\sigma}$) and the associated systematic ($\Delta \bar{\sigma}$) and statistical uncertainties ($\delta \bar{\sigma}$).

+An important step in accomplishing this goal was to measure the threshold level for stellar templates to be considered as a significant contribution to the fit.
+For a threshold level of 1\%, the templates with a weight (w) $0.0<w<0.01$ do not contribute significantly to the fit (improving $\chi^2$) and should not be considered when the number of templates is counted that are used to create the model.
 We measured the BIC of the fits for the whole sample, the BIC weight of each stellar library, and the BIC-weighted velocity dispersion and uncertainties using the equations provided by KM25.